turingschool/accelerated-mod-0/syllabus.md

 ## Feedback

 Students will be provided feedback throughout the week.
 It is expected that students implement feedback provided by staff - sometimes this will mean revising submissions, sometimes they will just need to implement it in future assignments.
-Students should also take it upon themselves to frequently self-evaluate; tools, including hte evaluation rubric and EOD Synthesis prompts, will be provided to support students in strengthening their ability to self-evaluate.
+Students should also take it upon themselves to frequently self-evaluate; tools, including the evaluation rubric and EOD Synthesis prompts, will be provided to support students in strengthening their ability to self-evaluate.